thediyblogger/blog/content/blog/how-to-build-links-to-your-website.md

 Get your customers to link to you and talk about you (hopefully in a positive manner).
 If their site is popular, you stand to benefit from it.

 Blog frequently, and make it interesting that others will want to share it and chat about it.
-Blogs will generate fresh material on a consistent basis if you keep doing it.
+Blogging will generate fresh material on a consistent basis if you keep doing it.
 It's also valuable to your customers and a way to give back to the community by sharing your knowledge.
 Who knows, maybe one of your readers will one day become a customer.

 Get on the forums (such as Reddit), and help others out.
 Your goodwill can only help you.
 Who knows, that person you helped out might just lead to a new customer.

+Podcasting is another great way to get free backlinks.
+The podcaster gets free content by interviewing you, while you get free backlinks to your website and free exposure to your brand.

 ## BE IN THE NEWS